zkLinkProtocol/zklink-docs/docs/developer/terminology.md

 ```
 A user can control the account by the private key of EOA account.
 The L2 private key can be created again if lost, and change the pubKeyHash that controls the account via ChangePubKey.
 If the EOA account private key is lost, the user can still control the account with L2 private key.

+For a contract address, there are two scenarios:
+* If the address is created via create2 and complies with EIP-1271, assets on it can still be transferred or withdrawn by providing correct signature.
-If the address is a contract address, there is no way to transfer assets without a private key.
-But users can still withdraw tokens to L1 by ForcedExit.
+* For other contract addresses without a private key, there is no way to transfer assets but users can still withdraw tokens to L1 by ForcedExit.

 The nonce of an account is to avoid double processing.
 Every L2 transaction is linked with a nonce that is consistent with the nonce of the according account.
 When the L2 transaction is finalized the account nonce will be added by 1.